matt-harvey/swx/README.rst

-If you pass the ``-b`` option, then in addition to the other info, the earliest time at which each activity was conducted during the period in question, will be printed next to each activity.
+If you pass the ``-b`` option, then in addition to the other info, the earliest time at which each activity was conducted during the period in question will be printed next to each activity.
 (This does not apply when outputting in "list" mode.)

-If you pass the ``-e`` option, then in addition to, and to the right of, any the other info, the latest time at which each activity was conducted during the period in question, will be printed next to each activity.
+If you pass the ``-e`` option, then in addition to, and to the right of, any other info, the latest time at which each activity was conducted during the period in question will be printed next to each activity.
 (This does not apply when ouputting in "list" mode.)

 Note that if ``-b`` and ``-e`` options are both provided, the output from